Campbell v Hall: Facts

-Grenada was conquered from the French and formally ceded to Great Britain in 1763.
+Grenada was captured from the French and formally ceded to Great Britain in 1763.
 The King issued a proclamation dated 7 October 1763 that all governors of the newly acquired colonies were instructed "as soon as the state and circumstances of the said colonies will admit" to call a general assembly.
 On 9 April 1764, the King (George III) appointed a Governor, General Melville.

 Finally, on 24 July 1764 (before Melville had set sail for Grenada) letters patent were issued to impose a four and a half per cent duty upon all goods and sugars exported from the island of Grenada, to equalise the duty across the Leeward Islands.
 Melville arrived in Grenada on 14 December 1764.
 In 1765 he summoned an assembly.

 James Campbell bought a plantation on Grenada.
 William Hall was a collector of the four and a half per cent duty.
 Campbell brought a claim to recover from Hall the money he had paid as duty.
 Campbell claimed that 4½% duty had not been imposed by lawful or sufficient authority.

 Campbell succeeded, the decision turning on important constitutional principles.